Beverly Hills Diet: History

 Mazel had tried and failed to lose weight with existing programs, and developed the diet plan after spending six months working together with a nutritionist in Santa Fe, New Mexico.
 Under her program, she was able to trim down from a weight of 180 lb to 108 lb, having struggled with her weight since childhood.
 After completing development of the program and returning to Los Angeles, she opened a weight-loss clinic whose clients included a number of celebrities.

 The Beverly Hills Diet is predicated on the enzymatic actions of foods in the digestive process, and controlled weight by controlling when foods were eaten and in what combinations.
 The plan begins with the consumption of a series of specified fruits in a designated order for the initial ten days of the program.
 On Days 11 to 18, the dieter can add bread, two tablespoons of butter and three cobs of corn.
 Sources of complete protein, such as steak or lobster, cannot be consumed until Day 19 of the plan.

+The diet divides food into three groups: carbohydrates, proteins, and fats.
+The carbohydrate category is further divided into subgroups, including "fruits" as well as three levels of carbohydrates.
+Wine is placed in the fruits subcategory, while most other alcoholic beverages are placed in the "maxi-carb" subcategory based on the claim that other alcoholic beverages take longest to digest.
 The diet argues that carbohydrates and proteins should never be combined or eaten on the same day.

-The book, published by Macmillan Publishing spent 30 weeks on The New York Times bestseller list, and sold more than one million copies.
+The book, published by Macmillan Publishing, spent 30 weeks on The New York Times bestseller list, and sold more than one million copies.
 The book featured endorsements from Linda Gray, Engelbert Humperdinck, Sally Kellerman and Mary Ann Mobley.

+The New Beverly Hills Diet, an updated version of the original diet, was released in a 1996 book also by Mazel.
+The original diet details a 42-day dieting plan, while the updated version is only 35 days long.
+The New Beverly Hills Diet also contains a long-term diet for dieters who have finished the 35-day regimen.
+The long-term diet contains similarly strict rules about what foods are eaten in combination.
+For example, Mazel argues fruit must be eaten on its own, and that dieter should wait at least an hour before eating different types of fruit.